digital-land/digital-land.info/application/templates/pages/about/roadmap.md

 ### Later

-- We will explore alternative ways of storing reporting data to reduce to cost of running the platform.
+- We will explore alternative ways of storing reporting data to reduce the cost of running the platform.
-- We will make data quality scores available to data providers, helping them understand where their data can be improve and making authoritative planning data easier to trust.
+- We will make data quality scores available to data providers, helping them understand where their data can be improved and making authoritative planning data easier to trust.
 - We will give data providers more ways to securely manage their own data and notify them when its quality changes.

 ## Consuming data